Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Methodology for Extraction of Polarization

 \subsection{Thermal Equilibrium Technique}

-The first of the traditional polarization measurement techniques is the area-based calibration method, which relies on a thermal-equilibrium (TE) measurement to establish an absolute normalization relating the integrated NMR signal area to the polarization (vector polarization in the case of spin-1 targets).
+The area-based calibration method relies on a thermal-equilibrium (TE) measurement to establish an absolute normalization relating the integrated NMR signal area to the polarization (vector polarization in the case of spin-1 targets).
 When the lattice and target material are allowed to reach true thermal equilibrium, the resulting polarization is uniquely determined by the spin quantum number and follows the well-defined Boltzmann distributions for spin-1/2 and spin-1 systems:

 where $B$ is the external magnetic field, $\mu$ the magnetic moment in the external field of strength $B$, $k$ is the Boltzmann constant, $g$ is the g-factor of the specimen, and $T$ is the temperature of the system~\cite{Crabb1997}.